 Why Choose a Living Shoreline Approach

 Valuable coastal wetlands hug the edges of our bays and estuaries around the state of Florida.
-Coastal wetlands are buffers between land and water that protect and stabilize the shoreline and adjacent lands where people live, providing many benefits to fish and wildlife and economic and recreational benefits to people.
-Every Living Shoreline (LSL) should be designed to mimic natural wetlands to help provide as many of the same services as possible.
+They work as buffers between land and water that protect and stabilize the shoreline and adjacent lands where people live.
+They provide economic and recreational benefits for people, and habitat for fish and wildlife.
+All living shoreline projects should be designed to mimic natural wetlands in order to provide as many of the same services as possible.

-Keep in mind that LSL projects should not be constructed on existing naturally-functioning shorelines.
+Keep in mind that living shoreline projects should not be constructed on existing naturally-functioning shorelines.
 ‘Do nothing’ is always the first approach to consider.
-Shorelines erode and accrete over time.
-As shoreline development continues, and when “do-nothing” is not an option, a LSL is preferable to shoreline hardening.
+Shorelines naturally erode and accrete over time.
+When “do-nothing” is not an option, however, a living shoreline is preferable to shoreline hardening.